-UF has nearly 5,000 faculty members, the vast majority of whom have distinguished teaching and research records.
+UF has more than 5,000 faculty members, the vast majority of whom have distinguished teaching and research records.

-UF has 43 faculty elections to the National Academy of Sciences Engineering, the Institute of Medicine, or the American Academy of Arts and Sciences.
+UF counts 45 faculty elections to the National Academies of Sciences, Engineering and Medicine and the American Academy of Arts and Sciences.

 We are not content to rest.
 We aspire to solve grand challenges, and in doing so, to propel UF to the very top tier of public universities.

 Our Go Greater campaign is an investment not only in the future of our state, nation and world,

 but also in YOU.